Frequently Asked Questions

-The questions below represent the most common questions received regarding the beginning of the school year.
-We know that there will continue to be additional questions as we navigate these times and appreciate your patience as we work through them.
+The questions below represent the most common questions received regarding the return to fully in-person instruction.
+We know that there will continue to be additional questions as we navigate this transition and appreciate your patience as we work through them.

-We hope this information provides families with the information needed to make the best decision for their family as the school year begins.
+We hope this information provides families with the information needed to make the best decision for their family.

-How do I select either the hybrid or fully online option?
+How do I select the fully in-person or fully online option?

 Can I select a different learning option for different children?